Tamagawa numbers and positive rank of elliptic curves: Introduction

 as virtual representations.
-From the definition it is clear that if $\Theta$ is a $K$-relation, it is also a $K'$-relation for all subfields $K' \subset K$ with $K' / \bQ$ Galois.
-For example, the combination of subgroups appearing in the norm relations test is a $\bQ(\rho)$-relation for some irreducible representation $\rho$, as well as a $\bQ(\sqrt{D})$-relation for all quadratic subfields $\bQ(\sqrt{D}) \subset \bQ(\rho)$.
+Note that the isomorphism still holds if any $H_i$ is replaced by a conjugate subgroup.
+By Lemma \ref{lem:smaller-rel}, if $\Theta$ is a $K$-relation for $G$, it is also a $K'$-relation for all subfields $K' \subset K$ with $K ' / \bQ$ Galois.
+The combination of subgroups appearing in the norm relations test is a $\bQ(\rho)$-relation for $G$ where $\rho$ is some irreducible representation of $G$, as well as a $\bQ(\sqrt{D})$-relation for every quadratic subfield $\bQ(\sqrt{D}) \subset \bQ(\rho)$ (when such a subfield exists).

 In the case where $\rho = 0$, the relation reduces to